 Noticing many pandemic puppies while out on my daily walks, I decided to find myself a COVID kitty, but preferably an adult cat, not a kitten.
 I searched for somebody’s beloved cat that needed to be rehomed.
 I reached out to animal hospitals and shelters, but these animals have significant medical and behavioural issues.
 Not having lived with a cat for many years, I didn’t trust my capacity for feline special needs.

 I began trolling Kijiji.
 I didn’t know that finding a cat on Kijiji is as bad as — if not worse than — online dating.
 And the cost, absurd.
-Unable to find a adult cat, I resigned myself to a kitten.
+Unable to find an adult cat, I resigned myself to a kitten.
 One “sweet kitten,” advertised for $550, boasted that the price includes “all her gear.”
 I learn that the gear includes a litter box, food and water dishes, kibble, toys, and a cat bed.
 I also learn the kitten was neither vaccinated nor dewormed.
 Keep your bells and whistles, I told the seller, I prefer to know I have a healthy animal rather than all your “gear.”

-In addition to exorbitant cost, one sure way of detecting a pet scam is when the animal description doesn’t match the animal photo displayed.
+In addition to exorbitant cost, one sure way of detecting a pet scam is when the animal description doesn’t match the photo displayed.
 In other words, the sweet tuxedo kitten in the photo doesn’t match the the orange tabby described in the advertisement copy.
 This happens frequently, so buyer beware.

 After three-and-a-half months, I finally struck Kijiji gold.
 I found a couple who needed to move to care for a sick parent, a parent who has cat allergies.
 Five dogs (they are breeders) were moving with them, but three beautiful adult cats needed to be rehomed.
 I prefer short-haired tabbies, but I chose the “black one” after a Zoom call.
 Raven had a beautiful face and appeared sweet-natured.
 Her purring sealed the deal.
 For $25.00, I received the cat plus 1.5 huge bags of Costco kibble.

-Raven, in addition to being beautiful, discriminately purrs, meows, whines, grunts, coos, and kvetches.
+Raven, in addition to being beautiful, discriminately purrs, meows, whines, grunts, coos, groans and kvetches.
 She is assertively affectionate but never bites or claws.
 I am smitten.

 Raven, my COVID Kitty, moved in on Sunday, August 2, 2020.
 She emerged two days later from closet hiding to assume her post at the open balcony door for bird patrol.